bridgetrosefitz/raci/README.md

 ## What's next

 The app is currently an MVP with full CRUD of projects and tasks, and the ability to flag tasks.
 From here, I'd like to make it more user-ready.
-Major next-up priorities (as of 08/09/21) are:
+Major next-up priorities are:
 * Add media queries for mobile and larger screens
 * Create an onboarding experience
 * Implement authorization for viewing projects, based on whether the user is a team member or not